Makgadikgadi Pan: Location and description

 Lying southeast of the Okavango Delta and surrounded by the Kalahari Desert, Makgadikgadi is technically not a single pan, but many pans with sandy desert in between, the largest being the Sua (Sowa), Ntwetwe and Nxai Pans.
 The largest individual pan is about 1900 sqmi.
 In comparison, Salar de Uyuni in Bolivia is a single salt flat of 4100 sqmi, rarely has much water, and is generally claimed to be the world's largest salt pan.
 A dry, salty, clay crust most of the year, the pans are seasonally covered with water and grass, and are then a refuge for birds and animals in this very arid part of the world.
 The climate is hot and dry, but with regular annual rains.

-The main water source is the Nata River, called Amanzanyama in Zimbabwe, where it rises at Sandown about 37 mi from Bulawayo.
+The main water source is the 330 kilometers (210 mi) long Nata River, called Amanzanyama in Zimbabwe, where it rises at Sandown about 37 mi from Bulawayo.
 A smaller amount of water is supplied by the Boteti River from the Okavango Delta.

 These salt pans cover 6200 sqmi in the Kalahari Basin and form the bed of the ancient Lake Makgadikgadi, which evaporated many millennia ago.
-Archaeological recovery in the Makgadikgadi Pan has revealed the presence of prehistoric man through abundant finds of stone tools; some of these tools have been dated sufficiently early to establish their origin as earlier than the era of Homo sapiens.
+Archaeological recovery in the Makgadikgadi Pan has revealed the presence of prehistoric humans through abundant finds of stone tools; some of these tools have been dated sufficiently early to establish their origin as earlier than the era of Homo sapiens.
 Pastoralists herded grazing livestock here when water was more plentiful earlier in the Holocene.

 The lowest place in the basin is Sua Pan with an elevation of 2,920 feet.

 Geology

 As the ancestral Lake Makgadikgadi shrank, it left relic shorelines, which are most evident in the southwestern part of the basin.
 As the lake shrank numerous smaller lakes formed with progressively smaller shorelines.
-The relic shorelines at elevations of 3100 feet and 3018 feet can be seen mostly easily on Gidikwe Ridge, west of the Boteti River.
+The relic shorelines at elevations of 3100 feet (945 m) and 3018 feet (920 m) can be seen mostly easily on Gidikwe Ridge, west of the Boteti River.

 The geologic processes behind the formation of the basin are not well understood.
 It is conjectured that there was a gentle down-warping of the crust, with accompanying mild tectonics and associated faulting; however, no significant plate boundary faults have been identified.
 The main axis of the developing graben runs northeast–southwest.

 Kubu Island and Kukome Island are igneous rock "islands" in the salt flat of Sua pan.
 Kubu Island lies in the southwestern quadrant of Sua Pan, contains a number of baobab trees, and is protected as a national monument.